ckumuran/WALL-E/README.md

 };
 ```

-That `~color` trick?
-That's flipping from White to Black — or Black to White — at compile time, zero cost, one character.
-It's the kind of thing that looks small until you're writing search code at 2am and you realize every other engine has a function called `getOpponent()` that does this with an if-statement.
-Not here.

-The squares are laid out A1 through H8 in order so the index math just... works.
-No magic offsets.
-No "wait why is this 56."
-Square 0 through square 63.
-Chess grandmasters call this "board vision."
-We call it an enum.
+`~color` flips White to Black at compile time with one character.
+No function, no branching, no nothing.
+The squares are numbered A1 through H8 in order so the math always makes sense.
+This is the stuff that makes the rest of the codebase not a nightmare to work in.
+Boring to explain, genuinely matters.

-**The transposition table entry has a diet** — [`tt.h`](tt.h):
+**The transposition table entry** — [`tt.h`](tt.h):

 ```cpp
 struct TTEntry {